aws/karpenter-provider-aws/website/content/en/preview/AWS/provisioning.md

 Subnets may be specified by any AWS tag, including `Name`.
 Selecting tag values using wildcards ("\*") is supported.

+Subnet IDs may be specified by using the key `aws-ids` and then passing the IDs as a comma-separated string value.

 When launching nodes, Karpenter automatically chooses a subnet that matches the desired zone.
 If multiple subnets exist for a zone, the one with the most available IP addresses will be used.

 **Examples**